 What users were not told at this stage was that the emulation was for the 48K only and not the 128K machines, in fact emulation of the 128K’s memory map would prove impossible at workable speeds.
 Simon Cooke began work on an emulator that ran at best at about 1/16th of the required speed although many demos and games were converted manually to great effect by people like Simon Cooke, Stefan Drissen and Edwin Blink.

-The original emulation was via a patched ROM image that was not 100% compatible leading to many problems with software that made extensive ROM routine calls or utilised undocumented calls or features.
+The original emulation was via a 'skeleton' ROM image (not containing any copyrighted code) that was not 100% compatible leading to many problems with software that made extensive ROM routine calls or utilised undocumented calls or features.

 Another issue discovered was that getting the software to load at all was an often problematic due to subtle differences in machine timing.